LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/public-api.md

 </ul>

 {: .important}
 **Please note** To use our API, your conversation/chat must be active/ongoing with bot(s) that are created via the Third-Party Bots.
 Otherwise, you will receive conversation not found the response from our API.
+Moreover, our API only retain the history of the last 200 commands.
 Furthermore, refer to the [API Terms of Use](https://www.liveperson.com/policies/apitou), if you haven't already done so.

 ### Flow for using Public API